Most of the original PanelView Plus 400 and 600 models accepted an optional communications module, and the following were available:

-Hopefully you’ll find these details on how to use the new PanelView Plus 6 400 and 600 on DH-485 helpful.
-If you've implement the above, or plan to, we'd like to hear about your experience – just use the “leave a reply” form at the bottom of this page.
+If you've implement the above, or plan to, we'd like to hear about your experience – just click on the “post a comment or question” link below.